-William Barber is challenging North Carolina.
-His leadership within the NAACP and his Moral Mondays campaigns are gathering thousands upon thousands of protesters, most recently calling for the fortification of voting rights.
+Rev. William Barber continues the legacy of King.
+His leadership within the NAACP, his Moral Mondays efforts and now the renewed Poor Peoples Campaign are inspiring thousands upon thousands of people who are committed to a moral revolution in America.
 Reverend Barber is both a zealous pastor and a political activist.

 In an era when we frequently discuss and debate what it means for America to function within the parameters of the First Amendment, many religious people continue to strike a healthy balance as they live out their faith in the public arena.
 In a time when our divided society argues about the separation of Church and State, many religious Americans, motivated by their faith, continue to make significant contributions to the shape and meaning of our national politics.